pivorodrigues/devopstips/acsa.md

 - **S3 - The Basics (Again!!!)**

   - Built for 99.99% availability for the S3 platform;

   - Amazon guarantees 99.9% availability;

   - Amazon guarantees 99.999999999% durability for S3 information (Remember 11 x 9s);

   - Tiered storage available;

   - Lifecycle management;

   - Versioning;

-    - Encyption;
+  - Encryption;

   - Secure your data using Access Control Lists and Bucket Policies.

+- **S3 - Storage Tiers/Classes**

+  - **S3 Standard:** 99.99% availabilty, 99.999999999% durability, stored redundantly across multiple devices in multiple facilities, and is designed to sustain the loss of 2 facilities concurrently;

+  - **S3 - IA:** (Infrequently Accessed): For data that is accessed less frequently, but requires rapid access when needed.
+Lower fee than S3, but, you are charged a retrieval fee;